-5Institute of Systems Neuroscience, Medical Faculty, Heinrich Heine University Düsseldorf, Düsseldorf, Germany to that of ketamine's pharmacokinetics.
-In their seminal work, Deakin et al. (2008) used a pseudoblock analysis approach to investigate the effects of ketamine on the BOLD signal as an alternative to techniques using a single psychological, physiological or pharmacokinetic regressor to detect the effects of ketamine, as these techniques risk missing brain activity occurring on a different time course.
-The pseudoblock analysis showed ketamine-induced increases in BOLD signal in the mid-posterior cingulate cortex (PCC), thalamus and temporal cortical regions, with decreased in BOLD signal in the orbitofrontal cortex and the subgenual anterior cingulate cortex (sgACC).
+phMRI is a functional imaging analysis technique that uses the blood oxygenation level dependent (BOLD) signal measured with functional magnetic resonance imaging (fMRI) to index the modulatory effects of psychopharmacological compounds during a resting state scan.
+This mass univariate approach has been applied to ketamine with a focus on slow neural responses that follow a time course similar to that of ketamine's pharmacokinetics.
+In their seminal work, Deakin et al. (2008) used a pseudoblock analysis approach to investigate the effects of ketamine on the BOLD signal, as an alternative to techniques utilising a single psychological, physiological, or pharmacokinetic regressor to detect the effects of ketamine as these techniques risk missing brain activity occurring on a different time course.
+The pseudoblock analysis showed ketamine-induced increases in BOLD signal in the mid-PCC, thalamus, and temporal cortical regions, with decreased in BOLD signal in the orbitofrontal (OFC) and subgenual anterior cingulate (sgACC) cortices.
 Furthermore, the time courses of these changes differed across regions.
-Most activity peaked between 3 and 5 minutes following the start of the ketamine infusion, before returning towards baseline.
-A notable exception was the decrease in BOLD signal in the subgenual cingulate cortex, which remained significantly decreased at 7 minutes post-infusion.
+Most activity peaked between three and five minutes following the start of the ketamine infusion, before returning towards baseline.
+A notable exception was the decrease in BOLD signal in the subgenual cingulate cortex which remained significantly decreased at seven minutes post-infusion.
 As the sgACC is overactive in MDD and effective antidepressant treatment is associated with a decrease in sgACC activity (Drevets et al., 2008; Greicius et al., 2007), it has been suggested that ketamine-induced attenuation of sgACC activity may mediate ketamine's antidepressant effect.